julienma/google-design-resizer-chrome-extension/README.md

 Overlay the Resizer tool from Google (http://g.co/design/resizer) loaded with the current page.
 Preview your page at different breakpoints (desktop, mobile, tablet) in the new interactive viewer from Google.
 And without even opening a new tab!

+It also works with localhost / 127.0.0.1 URLs, perfect when developing locally!

 ![](https://raw.githubusercontent.com/julienma/google-design-resizer-chrome-extension/master/_sources/exports/shots-promo-920.png)

 USAGE